weprovide/valet-plus/readme.md

 Valet+ is a development environment for macOS.
 No Vagrant, no Docker, no `/etc/hosts` file. _Yeah, we like it too._

 Valet+ configures your Mac to always run Nginx in the background when your machine starts.
-Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet proxies all requests on the `*.dev` domain to point to sites installed on your local machine.
+Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet+ proxies all requests on the `*.dev` domain to point to sites installed on your local machine.

 In other words, a blazing fast development environment.
-Valet provides a great alternative if you want flexible basics or prefer extreme speed.
+Valet+ provides a great alternative if you want flexible basics or prefer extreme speed.

 ## Table of contents